 Can the dentist refuse to clean your teeth?
 Yes, perhaps when they are trying to protect your health.
 If you notice blood while brushing, if your teeth appear bigger than normal, if you are experiencing persistent bad breath, if you are gums are irritated and swollen, these are all signs of gum disease.

-When you go to the dentist and he finds that your gum disease has escalated further, he may suggest deep cleaning procedure which needs anaesthesia instead of regular cleaning.
+When you go to the dentist and he finds that your gum disease has escalated further, he may suggest deep teeth cleaning procedure which needs an anesthesia instead of regular cleaning.

 While a regular cleaning polishes the teeth, deep cleaning removes bacteria from the mouth.
 Thus, cleaning is not possible till the periodontitis is not treated.
 When a dentist states this, many patients are taken aback but it’s only in their interest to listen to the dentist’s advice.

 In case a dentist denies regular cleaning, you can get a second opinion as well but no matter what, make sure you treat the gum disease.
 Gum disease is treatable, curable, as well as preventable.
 Deep cleaning is usually covered by the dental insurance.
 It is also important for pregnant women to get them treated as it can lead to preterm birth and babies with low birth weight.